-- → Computer LAB Instruction: Basic Paper Format & First Writing Assignment - → READING HOMEWORK FOR THE FOLLOWING CLASS: Kristof (NWR 10-12), Bordo (NWR 17-21), and Cose (NWR 30-32, 33)
+- → Computer LAB Instruction: Basic Paper Format & First Writing Assignment on Tara John's "This Is Why Border Fences Don't Work" (HANDOUT).
+Please read this article thoroughly and be ready to spend the session drafting your first writing assignment for the class on computer - → READING HOMEWORK FOR THE VERY NEXT CLASS: Kristof (NWR 10-12), Bordo (NWR 17-21), and Cose (NWR 30-32, 33), all in the textbook, which is on reserve in the library for you to finish the homework; "What Is Plagiarism?"
+(HANDOUT); the ENG102-B2 syllabus.